bluebrown/immutable-cluster/README.md

   cidr_block = "10.0.0.0/16"
   tags = {
     Name        = "packer"
-    Description = "sample vpc with 2 public subnets in 2 availability zones and a network loadblancer for high availability" }
+    Description = "sample vpc with 2 public subnets in 2 availability zones and a network load balancer for high availability"
+  }

 }